mindspore-ai/docs/docs/vllm_mindspore/docs/source_en/user_guide/supported_features/features_list/features_list.md

 - √：Feature aligned with the community version of vLLM.
 - ×：Currently unsupported; alternative solutions are recommended.
 - WIP：Under development or planned for future implementation.

+## Feature Description

+LoRA currently only supports the Qwen2.5 vLLM MindSpore native model, other models are in the process of adaptation.